 A tax credit is granted against Severance Tax liability for qualified investment in a new, expanded or revitalized coal-loading facility.
 A coal-loading facility that will qualify for the credit is limited to any building or structure specifically designed and solely used to transfer coal from a coal processing or preparation facility or from a coal storage facility, or both, or from any means of rail or barge transportation used to move coal, including such land as is directly associated with and solely used for the coal-loading facility.
+Only investment assets used to transfer coal to rail or barge transportation will qualify for the tax credit.

 The credit is equal to 10 percent of the cost of the eligible investment made in the coal-loading facility and must be applied over a ten-year period at the rate of one-tenth of the credit per taxable year.
 The amount of investment that is eligible for the credit is determined by applying a prescribed percentage to the total cost of the project.
 The percentages shown in the following table apply:

-Applicable Percentage
+Applicable

-Useful Life
+Useful Life Percentage

 Less than 4 years 0%

 4 years or more but less than 6 years 33 1/3%

 6 years or more but less than 8 years 66 2/3%

 8 years or more 100%